chloealbright/DevHiveMind/README.md

 - **Markdown and Obsidian**: We use Markdown for creating and formatting our notes.
 [Obsidian](https://obsidian.md/), a knowledge management app, is our primary tool for managing and editing our notes.
 It allows us to create new notes using customizable Markdown templates, link related notes, and create a network of knowledge.

+Markdown is considered a plain text format.
+It is designed to be human-readable and easy to write, while still allowing for the conversion to structured documents (e.g., HTML, PDF) with the help of rendering engines or parsers.
+Markdown documents are essentially plain text files with simple formatting conventions, making them a popular choice for writing documentation, README files, and other types of text-based content that need to be easily readable and writable.

 - **Mindmaps**: To provide a visual representation of knowledge, we use mindmaps to connect related concepts and topics.
 Mindmaps can help users navigate through the repository and understand the relationships between different subjects.

 ## Making it Public